cs3110/textbook/basics/intro.md

 Topics:

 * five essential components to learning a language
+* simple values and expressions
 * if expressions
-* function definitions
-* anonymous functions
+* functions
-* function application
-* the pipeline operator